 Solution 2.
 Check Your Internet Connection

 As mentioned above, the 'Spotify login something went wrong' error can be caused by Internet connection problems.
-So, you can disconnect and reconnect to your network or use another more stable network.
+So, you can power off the router to disconnect the network connection.
+Then restart it and reconnect it with your device.
+Or you can use another more stable network.

 You can also fix the problem by resetting all your network settings.
 This can likely solve the problem of 'something went wrong Spotify PC'.
 Below is how you can reset your network settings on a Windows PC.